Connecting a SIRIS to a Hyper-V Hypervisor

 • To prevent blocked connection attempts between your Datto appliance and the target hypervisor, create any necessary network exceptions in your antivirus and firewall solutions before attempting this procedure.

-• To prevent blocked connection attempts between your Datto appliance and the protected system If your hypervisor is using anti-virus or anti-malware software, you will also need to create an exception for %systemdrive%\Windows\winexesvc.exe
+• To prevent blocked connection attempts between your Datto appliance and the protected system, if your hypervisor is using anti-virus or anti-malware software, you will also need to create an exception for %systemdrive%\Windows\winexesvc.exe

 Configuring Hyper-V